 They are written by programmers and are different than those in a typical application program.

 The codes of the operating system of a computer is stored externally in a series of program files on the computer's hard disk or external memory.

-2009 - May [2] (a)
+2009 - May [2] Answer the following questions: